 Learning how to code online using Massive Open Online Courses (MOOCs) can be a very confusing process if you don't know what language and/or learning style fits you the best.
-It's even more perilous if you aren't using the right learning tools that will teach you the most pertinent content, methodology and tools.
+It's even more perilous if you aren't using the right learning tools that will teach you the most pertinent content, methodology, and tools when you're trying to learn to code.

 If you have questions about online coding courses or you need advice in choosing which programming language best fits your goals, we pride ourselves on being a helpful resource in guiding you in the right direction.
+Do you want to develop iPhone apps?
+Is Ruby on Rails training right for you?
 Feel free to contact us concerning any questions you have.

 We realize that without proper guidance, learning to code can be a challenging endeavor.
 Nothing is worse than finding out that most of what you've learned doesn't intersect with what the tech industry demands.
 We find this happens frequently with people who learn to code online.
 This is a big reason why our Colorado code school is so popular.
 We are able to prioritize our curriculum to teach the coding skills and languages Colorado tech companies are looking to hire.